My Homemade Rye Bread (Recipe – Maija Irbēns)

 I still use my mother’s piparkuka recipe, with only a couple of variations.
 Where my mother used Golden Syrup, I now sometimes use Treacle and brown sugar.
 We always used to put a slivered almond in the centre of each piparkuka, like generations of my family in Latvia have always done, but now that we live in a ginger-growing area (Buderim) we are placing a small piece of crystallised ginger in the centre of each piparkuka, and find it delicious.

-Now I can give my recipe to everyone!
+Now I Can Give My Recipe to Everyone!
 (Dzidra Ādamsone)

 Dzidra Ādamsone writes about her pīrāgi recipe in an email in 2003.

-One recipe in three versions (Ilma Wilkinson)
+One Recipe in Three Versions (Ilma Wilkinson)

 Ilma explains: “The basis of the recipe comes from M. Krone-Balduma’s cookbook Everyday and Holiday Table: A Handbook for the Latvian Homemaker (Daugava: Stockholm, 1956).
 My mother received that book as a gift from her own mother for Christmas in 1964 (my parents’ first Christmas as a married couple).
 We don’t follow the recipe to the letter and we change a few things (what kind of fat to use, or syrup, and I always use considerably more spices than written—2–3 times more).”